khangtruong2252314/ML-BackProg/README.md

 # ML-BackProg

 This project explores various Machine Learning models for sentiment classification on the IMDB dataset.
-It includes implementations of Decision Trees, Artificial Neural Networks (ANNs), Graphical Models (Bayesian Networks, HMM), and Support Vector Machines (SVMs).
+It includes implementations of Decision Trees, Artificial Neural Networks (ANNs) Naive Bayes with Genetic Algorithm and Graphical Models (Bayesian Networks, HMM).

 ## Dataset :bar_chart: